November 2020 Newsletter

 At the committee meeting held in September we were very sad that two stalwarts of the committee Nigel Quick and Jeremy Bonnett announced their retirement from their positions of Chairman and Membership Secretary respectively and from the committee.
 I would like to sincerely thank them both for their time and commitment.
 We will miss their broad experience and local knowledge and Nigel's very effective leadership.

 My name is Bob Daniels, I was very pleased to be invited to take over the position of Chairman and I look forward to building on the success of my predecessor.
-I have been on the committee for 3 years and have taken an active role in the organisation of the Punch Bowl Challenges, the Photo Competition, the production of the Calendar and as the Committee's representative on the National Trust's Wilder Valewood project team.
+I have been on the committee for 3 years and have taken an active role in the organisation of the Punch Bowl Challenges, the Photo Competition, the production of the Calendar and as the Committee's representative on the National Trust's Local Rewilding project team.

 I am delighted that Malcolm Ogilvy has agreed to become the Membership Secretary.
 At his request we have split off some of the duties previously performed by Jeremy.
 In particular, production of the Newsletter and other communications will be carried out by Sue Stathers and Kit Powell - a new member of the committee who I am very pleased to formally welcome.